Your cart is empty.

 May I enroll my gifted child for an older age group?

 We create developmentally appropriate camp curriculum and our instructors are comfortable working with a wide range of learning styles and levels within that curriculum.
 We have found that children have the best experiences at camp when they participate in camps at their grade level.
 While some children may have the intellectual capacity to understand the concepts presented in camps for higher-grade levels, they usually have the best social interactions with children who are the same age.
 Since camp involves many group activities as well as time to socialize and make new friends, being comfortable with his/her peers is very important to a child’s enjoyment of camp.
 Therefore, we adhere to our grade-level groupings and work hard to make each camp an outstanding experience for all participants.

 Do you provide lunch?

 No. Campers who are enrolled in full-day sessions, or two half-day sessions within the same week, are responsible for bringing their own non-refrigerated lunch from home along with a drink.
-Please be sure that campers’ names are clearly marked on their lunch bag or box.
-We offer a supervised lunch hour from noon to 1 p.m. that includes time to explore outside.
+Be sure that campers’ names are clearly marked on their lunch bag or box.
+We offer a supervised lunch hour from Noon to 1:00pm that includes time to explore outside.

 Who makes up the staff for camp?

 Most of our teaching staff are elementary or secondary school teachers.
 Several also work here at the Museum in our School or Public Programming departments.
 We also have assistants helping with each camp session and strive to keep a high staff to camper ratio.
-Camp assistants are teen volunteers and/or teens working in our Youth Teaching Youth Program.
-All staff are selected for their energy, enthusiasm and aptitude for science and all are trained to work with students in informal settings and have successfully completed a required background check.
+Camp assistants are teen volunteers and/or teens working in our Youth Teaching Youth program.
+All staff are selected for their energy, enthusiasm and aptitude for science.
+All camp staff are trained to work with students in informal settings and have successfully completed a required background check.

 How should my child dress for camp?